What does the Brasero do?

 b.
 Do you have instructions on how to build a base for your insert?

 We do not provide instructions on how to build the base for your parrilla grill.
 Please consult a local contractor or mason experienced in fabricating outdoor kitchen bases and familiar with the local fire code and permits in your area.
+Some contractors and retailers with experience installing our grills can be found here.

 Are the Inserts removable?